thecountchuckula/MotherofPearl/README.md

    Make a new entity "Oyster" that drops the item "oyster" when broken.)

    Finally added a clayOyster block that drops 4 oysters.
 Now to add it to the worldgen for clay.

+   UPDATE: Replaced worldGen for clay with my block, then added 4% chance to drop oysters instead of item.clay.